 Academic Awards: Lakewood Students Receive Tri-C Honors Program Fellowships

-Sarah Sacha and Tyler Williams of Lakewood have been selected for Cuyahoga Community College (Tri-C®) Honors Program Fellowships, which offer high-achieving students scholarships to cover tuition, fees and books as they work toward an associate degree.
+Andrew Griffin and Benjamin Mitchell of Lakewood have been selected for Cuyahoga Community College (Tri-C) Honors Program Fellowships, which offer high-achieving students scholarships to cover tuition, fees and books as they work toward an associate degree.

-Sacha and Williams signed commitment letters with the College during an Aug.
-7 ceremony at Tri-C’s Jerry Sue Thornton Center in Cleveland.
-The scholarship — funded by donors to the Cuyahoga Community College Foundation — is valued at up to $5,160 per academic year.
+The students signed commitment letters with the College during a recent virtual ceremony.
+Each scholarship — funded by donors to the Cuyahoga Community College Foundation — is valued at up to $5,120 per academic year.

-The College’s sixth fellowship class features 40 students who graduated high school with at least a 3.5 GPA and outstanding ACT/SAT scores.
+The College’s seventh fellowship class features 54 students with at least a 3.5 GPA and outstanding ACT/SAT scores.
 By entering the scholarship program, they commit to being full-time students, maintaining a high GPA and earning a degree from Tri-C within two years.

 The honors fellowship places special emphasis on academic planning, mentoring and portfolio building to reflect student work.
 Smaller honors class sizes also ensure specialized attention for students.